gitter-badger/hibbitts-design-org/pages/blog/2015-12-18-flipped-lms-using-an-open-and-collaborative-platform/post.md

 Just in time for the holidays, here is the ~~second~~ third iteration of some visualizations I've been working on recently:
 * Flipped-LMS
 * Open and collaborative Web platform
-* Flipped-LMS approach using an open and collaborative platform (where the magic really happens)
+* Flipped-LMS approach using an open and collaborative Web platform (where the magic really happens)

 ![Flipped-LMS approach](flipped-lms.png)
 _Figure 1.
 Flipped-LMS approach._